mvysny/karibu-testing/karibu-testing-v10/README.md

 }
 ```

-> **Tip for Kotlin users:** We're using the [DynaTest](https://github.com/mvysny/dynatest)
-> testing framework which runs on top of JUnit5.
-You can of course use whichever
-> testing library you prefer.

 We can verify that everything is prepared correctly, simply by obtaining the current UI contents and asserting that it is a `MainView` (since our
 simple testing app uses `MainView` as the root route):